 We can help you understand how anxiety impacts your life in all areas including relationships, work, school, and health (to name only a few most of us recognize).
 We can help you learn how to recognize signs that anxiety is coming in hot (or not so hot), and how to manage it when it becomes too much.

-At the end of the first meeting you and your therapist will know what your goals for therapy are and will have an idea of how those goals will be met.
-Sessions following this initial one are 50-minutes.
+Ongoing sessions are 50-minutes and vary in cost based on clinician and certifications.
 During these sessions, you will share more of your story and learn tools along the way to help manage your anxiety symptoms and learn to thrive with less anxiety.